How To Build A Healthy Relationship That Supports Your Mental Health

 Therapy for relationship skills

-You may not be in a romantic relationship but still benefit from relationship therapy.
-Couples and single individuals can spend time getting emotional support and building valuable relationship skills through counseling.
+Even if you are not in a romantic relationship, you may still benefit from relationship therapy.
+Couples and single individuals alike can receive emotional support and build valuable relationship skills through counseling.

-You may try online therapy if you and your partner live apart or have busy lives and struggle to find time to attend counseling together.
+You may try online therapy if you and your partner live apart or have busy lives that make it difficult to find time to attend counseling together.
 Online therapy allows you to find a time that works best for you.

-Additionally, research shows that online therapy is as effective as in-person therapy at treating many mental health challenges, including depression and anxiety related to relationship challenges.
-Whether you are single or in a relationship, online therapy may help you overcome mental health struggles and develop tools and coping strategies to increase your capacity for self-respect, and showing respect to others.
-With these skills you can build a robust romantic partnership in the future.
+Additionally, research shows that online therapy can be as effective as in-person therapy in treating many mental health challenges, including depression and anxiety related to relationship challenges.
+Whether you are single or in a relationship, online therapy may help you work through mental health difficulties and develop tools and coping strategies to increase your capacity for self-respect and showing respect to others.
+With these skills, you can build a robust romantic partnership in the future.

 Takeaway

 If you have experienced an unhealthy relationship, you're not alone.
-Mental health and social connection can be closely connected.
-Counseling may be a valuable tool if you're wondering how to get support for yourself, build intimacy, love and respect with your partner, or break free from past relationship patterns.
-Consider reaching out to a therapist to get started learning how to build healthy relationships in your own life.
+Mental health and social support can be closely connected.
+Counseling may be a valuable tool if you're wondering how to build intimacy, love, and respect with your partner or break free from past relationship patterns.
+Consider reaching out to a therapist to start learning how to build healthy relationships in your own life.

 Seeking to improve your mental health?